-A must read for every student, the Lord of the Flies has classic elements to represent what is happening at a deeper level in the book.
+A must read for every student, the Lord of the Flies has classic symbolism elements to represent what is happening at a deeper level in the book.
 This article will discuss Lord of the Flies meaning and symbolism.

 1) The Conch – Ralph and Piggy find the conch shortly after landing on the island.
 It soon becomes the symbol of authority and law and order.
 The conch is used to call assemblies and only the person holding the conch could speak at the meetings.